AppDaemon/appdaemon/DASHBOARD.md

 Note that at this time only http is supported.

+By default, dashboards are searched for under the config directory in a sub directory called `dashboards`.
 Optionally, you can place your dashboards in a directory other than under the config directory using the `dash_dir` directive.

 e.g.: